 Both “Changing the Protected View Settings” and “Changing the Component Services Settings” are applicable if the excel files are free from any corruption.
 These methods won’t work if the excel files are corrupted or damaged.
 Moreover, these methods make significant changes to your system, which makes it more vulnerable to possible security threats.
 Therefore, try using a third-party automated tool to recover your corrupt or damaged excel files.

 This Tool is one of the most recommended alternatives to recover/repair your corrupt or damaged excel files.
 With Excel Repair Tool, you can fix your corrupt excel files in simple and easy steps.
 Let us see how.

 Download and Install the application in your windows platform and follow these simple steps to repair your corrupt excel files.

-Step 1: Launch Kernel for Excel Repair tool and Browse for the corrupt excel file.
+Step 1: Launch this tool and Browse for the corrupt excel file.

 Note: You can recover single as well as multiple corrupt files at the same time, provided you must change the mode for selection of files.